dakaiss28/PixouSimulator/README.md

 # PixouSimulator

 Pixou loves coins ! he found himself stuck in a room with coins randomly falling from the ceiling.
-Now he wants to collect the maximum amount of coins he can.
+Now he wants to collect as many coins as he can.

 ## Game Logic
 Pixou Simulator is a 2D game developped with C++ and SFML library.